benhoyt/juju-docs/sdk/interact-with-pebble.md

 <a href="#heading--testing-with-notices"><h3 id="testing-with-notices">Testing with notices</h3></a>

 To test charms that use Pebble Notices, use the [`Harness.pebble_notify`](https://ops.readthedocs.io/en/latest/#ops.testing.Harness.pebble_notify) method to simulate recording a notice with the given details.
-For example, to simulate the "backup-done" notice handled above, the charm tests might do the following:
+For example, to simulate the "backup-done" notice handled above, the charm tests could do the following:

 ```python
 class TestCharm(unittest.TestCase):